-.1.5 - Human Values and Professional Ethics Code of conduct (handbooks) for various stakeholders Title Date of publication Follow up(max 100 words) Code of Conduct Handbook for students 15/07/2015 Students of the University are expected to devote their energy in learning and developing a wholesome personality.
-The students would: 1. abide by Acts/Statutes/Ordinances, rules, regulations, policies, and procedures of the University and respect its ideals, vision, mission, cultural practices and the traditions.
-2. remain punctual, disciplined and regular in attending class lectures, tutorials and research.
-3. observe modesty in their overall appearance and behaviour.
-Code of Conduct Handbook for Teachers 13/07/2015 Teaching is a noble and devout profession which tends to instill in students - knowledge and values.
+Code of Conduct Handbook for Teachers 13/07/2016 Teaching is a noble and devout profession which tends to instill in students - knowledge and values.
 His/her precepts and practices should reflect idealism, perfection and proficiency.
-Teachers would: 1. perform duties, in the form of teaching, tutorial, practical, seminar, research work entrusted by the University with diligence, dedication and Handbook of Human Values and Professional Ethics, and Punctuality.
+Teachers would: 1. perform duties in the form of teaching, tutorial, practical, seminar, research work entrusted by the University with diligence, dedication and Handbook of Human Values and Professional Ethics, and Punctuality.
 2. contribute to professional growth through continuous research and presentations in conferences, seminars and professional meetings.
-3. co-operate and assist in the admission, examination, supervision, invigilation and evaluation process of the University.
-4. co-operate in the formulation of policies of the University by accepting various offices and discharge responsibilities which such offices may demand.
-Code of Conduct Handbook for Governing Body(Administration) 13/07/2015 Administrative Staff Administrative staff would: 1. carry out official decisions and policies faithfully and impartially, seeking to attain the highest possible standards of performances.
+3 co-operate and assist in the admission, examination, supervision invigilation and evaluation process of the University.
+4. co-operatin the formulation of policies of the various offices and discharge responsibilities which such offices may demand.
+Code of Conduct Handbook for Governing Body(Administration) 13/07/2016 Administrative Staff would: 1. carry out official decisions and policies faithfully and impartially, seeking to attain the highest possible standards of performances.
 2. maintain confidentiality of the records and other sensitive matters.
 3. create conditions that inspire teamwork.
-4. act timely to readdress the genuine grievances.
+4. act timely to address the genuine grievances.
 5. encourage the staff to maximize their efficiency.
 6. co-operate and form strong liaison with colleagues.
 7. show care for the institution's property.
-Code of Conduct Handbook for Support Staff 13/07/2015 Administrative/ Support staff would 1. carry out official decisions and policies faithfully and impartially, seeking to attain the highest possible standards of performances.
+Code of Conduct Handbook for Support Staff 13/07/2016 Administrative/ Support staff would 1. carry out official decisions and policies faithfully and impartially, seeking to attain the highest possible standards of performances.
 2. encourage the staff to maximise their efficiency.
 3. create conditions that inspire teamwork.
 4. act timely to readdress the genuine grievances.
 5. maintain the confidentiality of the records and other sensitive matters.
 6. cooperate and liaision with colleagues, as appropriate, to ensure students receive a coherent and comprehensive educational service.
 7. care for the institute's property.
+Code of Conduct Handbook for students 13/07/2016 Students of the University are expected to devote their energy in learning and developing a wholesome personality.